 Yet for many who have been living with chronic pain, laser therapy may provide welcome relief, allowing the central nervous system to rest and reset, reducing hypersensitivity to and the perception of pain.

 Will it hurt?

 Most people feel no sensation whatsoever.
 You may feel a mild warmth.
 Occasionally, patients will report a transient increase in pain following laser therapy.
 This is more likely in long-standing, chronic conditions within the first few sessions and usually passes in less than 24 hours.
 It is not an adverse reaction, and, in fact, it indicates that laser therapy is working.
 Sensation should then normalize, and pain and function may be significantly improved.

 How many treatments will I need?

 This depends upon the nature of your condition.
-Yet ten visits or less is likely to be required on average for most painful conditions.
+Yet 11 visits or less may be required on average for most painful conditions.
 We generally follow the World Association for Laser Therapy’s dosage and treatment guidelines as a starting point and adjust therapy based upon your response.
 Our goal is to achieve the best results in the shortest period of time.

 Why the Center for Cooperative Medicine?
 What results should I expect?

-We have the experience and right equipment to help in a broad range of conditions.
-Clinic Director, David Rindge, has been practicing with energy-based treatments since 1999 and teaching them to health care professionals since 2001 through Healing Light Seminars.
-He is co-author of the popular Laser Therapy: A Clinical Manual and has written a regular column for Acupuncture Today on laser and other energy-based treatments since 2002.
+Energy-based methods are our focus, not a sideline.
+We have the experience and the equipment to help in a broad range of conditions.
+Clinic Director, David Rindge, has been practicing with energy-based therapies since 1999 and teaching them to health care professionals since 2001 through Healing Light Seminars. is co-author of the popular Laser Therapy: A Clinical Manual and has written a regular column for Acupuncture Today .

 1 Laser therapy is the most commonly used term for the therapeutic application of laser light at low intensity.
 Low level laser therapy (LLLT), low intensity laser therapy (LILT), low energy photon therapy (LEPT) and laser photobiostimulation are some of the other terms which have been used.